How we use your information

 We may obtain your personal information indirectly from third parties in the following ways:

-- through one of our partner organisations (for example, a credit broker, a supplier of healthcare) on their website, in-practice.
+- through one of our partner organisations (for example a supplier of healthcare) on their website, in-practice.

 - following an introduction to us by another third party, such as an accountancy firm, law firm or management consultancy;